Background Image Alternative Text:

 Meat Science and Muscle Biology Laboratory

-With over 18,000 square feet of space, the new Meat Science and Muscle Biology Laboratory produces some of the finest beef and pork products around.
+With over 18,000 square feet of space, the MAFES Meat Science and Muscle Biology Laboratory produces some of the finest beef and pork products.
 The facility includes a harvest area, demonstration area and freezer space as well as classrooms and research laboratories.
-The Meat Science and Muscle Biology Laboratory moved into the new building in Fall 2018.
-The facility includes teaching, research and outreach by the Departments of Animal and Dairy Science and Food Science, Nutrition and Health Promotion.
+The facility includes teaching, research and outreach by the Departments of Animal and Dairy Science and Biochemistry, Nutrition and Health Promotion.
 Want to taste our farm-raised products?
 They are available to the public at the MAFES Sales Store.
 These include rib eye steaks, ground chuck, sirloin tip roasts, and many other cuts.

 Locate Meat Science and Muscle Biology Laboratory